maxired/jitsi-plugins/README.md

 # jitsi-plugins
-A collection of jitsi plugins to customize your private jitis instance
+A collection of jitsi plugins to customize your private Jitsi instance

 ## Jitsi-meet plugins